 The front (and rear) hatches are held open with a knuckle joint.
 Be extremely careful opening and closing these, and do not stand on the opened hatches.
 These armoured hatches are heavy, and can easily crush or remove your digits – a condition known as ‘Ferret finger‘.
 Having suffered a broken finger, I now keep a first-aid ‘grab bag’ in the fighting compartment.
 Also, see these notes about parking the Ferret and preventing it from rolling away.

 The wing mirrors issued were tiny.
 It is better to fit larger Landrover wing mirrors for greater visibility.
-My brother carries an extra hand-held mirror fashioned out of an old wing mirror in his Ferret.
+At least one person I know carries an extra hand-held mirror fashioned out of an old wing mirror in his Ferret.
+When one of mine cracked, I got a replacement from here.
+Other Landrover parts suppliers are listed on the Suppliers and Dealers page.

 Because entry into the turret is by climbing on the rear-left-hand (nearside) storage bin away from the exhaust, I have had the lid of this bin reinforced so that it is not bent from continual climbing in and out of the vehicle.
 The carrier for the ammunition boxes is also screwed down within a custom-made tray fixed to the rear mudguard, first so that it will not detach and fly into following traffic, and secondly to provide a firm handhold to mount the vehicle.
 The cooker set likewise has a non-issue custom-fabricated holder to ensure that it remains firmly on the vehicle.